 Karen Rapp Schultes came to the University of Michigan-Flint in 2008 after teaching Business Economics and Finance for twenty years at the University of Michigan-Dearborn.
 She earned a B.A. in Economics and English from the University of Rhode Island and an M.A. in Economics and Finance from the Pennsylvania State University.
 She currently teaches Principles of Macroeconomics and Principles of Microeconomics.
 Prior to teaching, Karen worked as a corporate economist for five Fortune 500 companies as well as the U.S. League of Savings in Chicago.
 She currently manages her own consulting firm and is vice president of a property management company.

-Fall 2013 Office Hours: after class and by appointment
+Winter 2014 Office Hours: after class or by appointment

 David A. Dieterle currently serves as Chief Academic Officer, Michigan Council on Economic Education and Director, Walsh College Center for Economic Education.
 He is Adjunct Professor in the Economics and Finance Department at Walsh College and Lecturer at University of Michigan-Flint.
 Dr. Dieterle is National Teaching Fellow for the Foundation for Teaching Economics and a writer for ABC-CLIO Publishers.
 Most recently, Dr. Dieterle was a co-author of Social Studies In Our Nation’s High Schools: A National Random Survey of Social Studies Teachers’ Professional Opinions, Values, and Classroom Practices (A Vital Issues Session at the 2009 National Council for the Social Studies Conference).
 David taught in Michigan Public Schools for eleven years.
 He previously taught Economics at Central Michigan, Edgewood College, Northern Illinois, and University of Cincinnati.
 David consulted with Michigan, Illinois, and Nebraska departments of education, Learning to Give, Junior Achievement, and Goodwill Industries of Northern Michigan.
 His writings have appeared in Social Education, Newspaper In Education (Chicago Tribune, Detroit Free Press), Southwest Publishing (Economic Experiences), Economics for the Clergy, and Foundation for Investor Education.
 In 2004, Dr. Dieterle presented a paper to the Zambian Ministry of Education proposing a national curriculum to include economic and entrepreneurship education in their national teacher preparation programs.